google/flutter-desktop-embedding/macos/README.md

 * Drag in an OpenGL View.
 * Change the class to FLEView.
 * Check the Double Buffer option.
 If your view doesn't draw, you have likely forgotten this step.
+* Check the Supports Hi-Res Backing option.
+If you only see a portion of your application when running on a high-DPI monitor, you have likely forgotten this step.